matrn/dast/README.md

-dast - data sharing tool using inotify
+dast - data sharing tool using inotify - *Work in progress*
 ==========

 Library for sharing variables and data through files using inotify events.